BTELNYY/yansimsavegameeditor/README.md

 * Add the ability to delete keys in the tinkerer
 * Add credits.
 * Allow modification of the students.json (With a GUI would be best.)
+* Add external control for in game events (as in day ends, restart day, etc)
+* texture swapper (depends on how doable this is)

 This is GitHub, anyone can contribute. (hint: above list :) )